1. Home

 Your new home solar power system should deliver savings and reliable, clean, and renewable energy.
 It should be easy to understand and operate without extra work or stress.

 Interested in seeing what it's like going solar with Palmetto?
 Or still have questions about solar in general?
-Get started today by finding out how much you can save with solar or contact a Palmetto solar expert.
+Get started today by using our solar savings calculator or contacting a Palmetto solar expert.

 See what solar can do for you: